TZstatsADS/Fall2021-Project1-jeesunyun/lib/README.md

 ### Code dev/lib Folder

-The lib directory contains various files with function definitions and computation codes for your data analysis.
+The lib directory contains functions that I made and sourced into the document.